The Region uses an online bidding system for all bid opportunities called bids&tenders™.

-The Region of Peel is committed to open, fair and transparent purchasing practices to achieve best value for money in the stewardship of public funds.
-The Purchasing team is a group of professionals providing the service of acquiring goods/services as required by our clients (regional departments) in a cooperative and timely manner within the Purchasing by-law (PDF) and procedures set out by The Regional Municipality of Peel.
+The Region of Peel is committed to open, fair and transparent procurement practices to achieve best value for money in the stewardship of public funds.
+The Procurement team is a group of professionals providing the service of acquiring goods/services as required by our clients (regional departments) in a cooperative and timely manner within the Procurement by-law (PDF) and procedures set out by The Regional Municipality of Peel.

 Bid Security: Digital Bid Bonds

 The Region's only form of bid security will be digital bid bonds.
 When a bid security is required, vendors will be required to submit a digital bid bond as part of their online bid submission.

 Vendors are encouraged to contact their sureties well in advance of submitting a bid to arrange for the preparation of any required digital bid bond.
 The verifiable digital bid bond should be uploaded into your submission in the required field.

 All bid opportunities can be viewed on the Region's bids&tenders™ website.